 - Payment of fines and fees.

 Judges can be very creative when structuring the terms and conditions of probation.
 In New Jersey, a defendant can be placed on probation for up to five years.
-If the defendant violates any of the terms or conditions during their probationary term, they can be charged with a violation of probation (VOP), have their non-custodial sentence revoked, and be sentenced to prison.
+If the defendant violates any of the terms or conditions during their probationary term, they can be charged with a violation of probation (VOP), have their non-custodial sentence revoked, and be re-sentenced to a jail or prison term.

-Mr. Friedman is very proactive in these matters.
-Where possible, he works to modify terms and conditions so that violations of probation do not occur again.
-He advises clients on how to take action on their own that might improve their standing with the court, such as voluntary drug or alcohol treatment.
-He can effectively explain to the court the circumstances that caused someone to violate probation, such as a family emergency or other personal problem that prevented the probationer from satisfying the terms and conditions of their supervision.Contact a New Jersey Probation Violation Lawyer
+We are very proactive in these matters.
+Where possible, we work to modify terms and conditions so that violations of probation do not occur again.
+We advise clients on how to take action on their own that might improve their standing with the court, such as voluntary drug or alcohol treatment.
+We can effectively explain to the court the circumstances that caused someone to violate probation, such as a family emergency or other personal problem that prevented the probationer from satisfying the terms and conditions of their supervision.Contact a New Jersey Probation Violation Lawyer

-If you have been charged with a violation of probation, contact New Jersey Criminal Defense Attorney James S. Friedman to learn about your options.
-Mr. Friedman can be reached at 800-361-6554 (toll free) or online.
+If you have been charged with a violation of probation, contact us to learn about your options.
+We can be reached at 800-361-6554 (toll free) or online.